fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

 In this exercise, we will one-hot encode words with the help of the `preprocessing` package provided by the scikit-learn library.
-For this, we shall make use of a file containing lines from Jane Austen\'s *Pride and Prejudice*.

-**Note**

-The text file used for this exercise can be found at

 Follow these steps to implement this exercise: